cisagov/ScubaGear/baselines/powerplatform.md

 ## 1. Creation of Power Platform Environments

-Power Platform environments are used to group together, manage, and store Power Apps or Power Virtual Agents.
 By default, any user in the Azure AD Tenant can create additional environments.
 Enabling this control will restrict the creation of new environments to users with the following admin roles: Global admins, Dynamics 365 admins, and Power Platform admins.

 ### Policies

 #### MS.POWERPLATFORM.1.1v1
 The ability to create production and sandbox environments SHALL be restricted to admins.
-- _Rationale:_ Users creating additional Power Platform environments may inadvertently bypass DLP policy settings or misconfigure the security settings of their environment.
+- _Rationale:_ Users creating new Power Platform environments may inadvertently bypass DLP policy settings or misconfigure the security settings of their environment.
 - _Last Modified:_ June 2023
 - Note: This control restricts the creation of environments to users with Global admin, Dynamics 365 service admin, Power Platform Service admins, or Delegated admin roles.

 #### MS.POWERPLATFORM.1.2v1
 The ability to create trial environments SHALL be restricted to admins.
-- _Rationale:_ Users creating additional Power Platform environments may inadvertently bypass DLP policy settings or misconfigure the security settings of their environment.
+- _Rationale:_ Users creating new Power Platform environments may inadvertently bypass DLP policy settings or misconfigure the security settings of their environment.
 - _Last Modified:_ June 2023
 - Note: This control restricts the creation of environments to users with Global admin, Dynamics 365 service admin, Power Platform Service admins, or Delegated admin roles.